a little bit more about me

 Maria Seda-Reeder (b.
 1975, Cincinnati, OH) has been co-creating meaning as a writer for as long as she can remember.
 Great-granddaughter of Puerto Rican poet Facundo Rivera Natal, Maria was raised with an early love for the metaphorical language of poetry and art.

-Seda-Reeder leverages a devotional approach to using language on behalf of a more expansive and inclusive future—often by supporting the visions of artists and creatives.
+Seda-Reeder leverages a devotional approach to using language on behalf of a more expansive and inclusive future—often by supporting the visions of other artists and creatives.

 She currently serves as the Exhibitions Director at Visionaries + Voices, (a progressive art studio for 130+ artists with disabilities,) as well as the part-time Adjunct Curator for the Contemporary Arts Center.